 When we talk about climate activists, the name Greta Thunberg immediately comes to mind.
 While the young Swedish activist has made significant strides in raising awareness on issues surrounding climate change and inspiring a global movement named Fridays for Future, there are many incredible individuals that are leading the way in global climate action to curb global warming and the biggest environmental issues we face today.
-As the UN Climate Change Conference of Youth (COY16) is about to take place in Glasgow this November, meet 10 inspiring climate activists that are out there making a difference.
+Meet 10 inspiring climate activists that are out there making a difference.

 Also known by the initial ‘X’, Xiuhtezcatl Martinez is a young environmental activist and advocate for indigenous and marginalised communities that has already made massive waves in the fight against climate change.
 Martinez has been particularly vocal against the effects of fossil fuels and was one of 21 plaintiffs in Juliana v.
 United States, a lawsuit filed in 2015 against the US government for the continued use of fossil fuels and their failure to act on climate change.
 The 21-year-old campaigner (and hip-hop artist) has made speeches at the United Nations on multiple occasions – in English, Spanish and his native language Nahuatl – to highlight how global climate action plays a part in the wider fight against injustice and inequality.